pecknigel/open-exchange-website-widget/README.md

 This is an implementation of a client for the [Trading Exchange Collaborative Learning Program](https://github.com/pecknigel/trading-exchange-collaborative-learning) from the [Prescription Free Academy of Web Development and Software Engineering](https://prescriptionfree.academy/).

-It constitutes a widget for displaying ticket prices on a website.
+It constitutes a widget for displaying ticker prices on a website.

 ## What’s all this about?